Koniosh/.CSVImportSystem/README.md

   pages.
 .
 Ensure that the UI works well across different screen sizes (mobile, tablet, and desktop).

-3. Filter Products by Size:
+3.Filter Products by Size:

 .
 On the Home Page, add buttons that redirect users to the filter pages for viewing products by size (Small, Medium, Large).
 .
 Create a Product Filter Page where users can filter products by size and view the relevant data.

 # Backend:

-. webdevtask/backend/
+### webdevtask/backend/
-. models/Employee.js: Contains the schema for Employee data.
+### models/Employee.js: Contains the schema for Employee data.
-. models/Product.js: Contains the schema for Product data.
+### models/Product.js: Contains the schema for Product data.
-. .env: Environment variables for database connection and other secrets.
+### .env: Environment variables for database connection and other secrets.
-. config.js: Configuration settings for the server.
+### config.js: Configuration settings for the server.
-. controller.js: Logic to handle requests and interactions with the database.
+### controller.js: Logic to handle requests and interactions with the database.
-. routes.js: Defines the API routes.
+### routes.js: Defines the API routes.
-. server.js: Main file to start the backend server.
+### server.js: Main file to start the backend server.

 # Frontend:

-. webdevtask/frontend/csv-import-ui/src/
+### webdevtask/frontend/csv-import-ui/src/
-. components/EmployeeData.jsx: Displays the Employee Data.
+### components/EmployeeData.jsx: Displays the Employee Data.
-. components/Home.jsx: The landing page with buttons to navigate to the product filter page and other sections.
+### components/Home.jsx: The landing page with buttons to navigate to the product filter page and
+  other sections.
-. components/ImportCSV.jsx: Handles the CSV file upload and parsing.
+### components/ImportCSV.jsx: Handles the CSV file upload and parsing.
-. components/ProductData.jsx: Displays the Product Data.
+### components/ProductData.jsx: Displays the Product Data.
-. components/ProductFilter.jsx: Filters and displays products by size (Small, Medium, Large).
+### components/ProductFilter.jsx: Filters and displays products by size (Small, Medium, Large).